 Now, by common names, I mean those colloquial names we all use in our native tongues for organisms of all stripes.
 However, even in the same language, a particular species may have several different common monikers, often varying by geographic region.

 Well, then, what should we call it?
 I call it “Argiope aurantia,” and I suspect (and hope) that my family knows what I’m talking about…but my neighbors sure don’t.

 So what is to be done?
-The simplest and most accurate solution is to avoid colloquial names altogether, and use only the scientific name: After all, that’s preciously why they exist, and it is no coïncidence that it’s they’re the exact same in all languages, in all countries.
+The simplest and most accurate solution is to avoid colloquial names altogether, and use only the scientific name: After all, that’s preciously why they exist, and it is no coïncidence that they’re the exact same in all languages and all countries.

 Alas, that’s not going to happen.

 But at least for scientific publication, the scientific name is mandatory.
 Except, after once identifying a well known species by its scientific name, an author can use a common name approved by the publishing organization.
 In this way, I could write about the “yellow garden spider, Argiope aurantia Lucas, 1833,” and from that point on merely call it the yellow garden spider.

 In order for this to be consistent, though, the organization must maintain a list of “approved common names.”
 You may have guessed from my usage that among all those common names for Argiope aurantia, the only one acceptable in a scientific publication of the American Arachnological Society–and therefore the only one I would use in casual conversation–is “yellow garden spider.”

 At this writing, that spider list recognizes common names for only 220 spiders (of almost 49,000 described species), 131 mites, 48 scorpions, 3 harvestmen, 2 pseudoscorpions, and 1 vinegaroon.